BauhausLuftfahrt/OpenCDT/Readme.txt

+# README

-This is the OpoenCDT Source code repository.
+This is the OpenCDT source code repository.
-OpenCDT is released under EPL.
+OpenCDT is released under EPL 1.